MicrosoftDocs/quantum-docs/articles/machines/backend-simulators.md

 ## QCI

+Quantum Circuits, Inc. (QCI) is building full-stack quantum computing systems based on superconducting circuit technology.
+Unique to QCI hardware is the use of resonators as the core of their quantum computing resource.
+These elements provide an efficient means of encoding quantum information in superpositions of microwave photons, which unlocks powerful error correction capability.

+Measurement-based feedback and real-time classical calculations are key features of QCI's control paradigm.
+They are integrated into its advanced Quantum Intermediate Representation (QIR) profile.
+This enables users to unlock new classes of quantum applications.

 The QCI simulator is designed to model QCI hardware.
-Although the simulator is ideal with regard to quantum noise, it accurately reflects precision and accuracy of classical calculations on 18 bit signed arithmetic on integers and fixed-point registers.
+Although the simulator is ideal with regard to quantum noise, it reflects precision and accuracy of classical arithmetic on 18-bit signed integer and fixed-point registers.
 Before simulating, it completes a full compilation and thereby validates the program against hardware constraints.

-The QCI simulator currently supports 8 qubits in a ring topology and will let you simulate up to X shots.
-The simulator is always available and never in a degraded or unavailable state.
-Contact support@quantumcircuits.com for help.
+The QCI simulator currently supports eight qubits in a ring topology and lets you simulate up to 1000000 shots.
+The simulator is always available.

-Quantum Circuits, Inc. (QCI) is a full stack quantum computing start-up that's on a mission to deliver the world's first useful quantum computers.
-At QCI, we’re building full-stack quantum computing systems based on superconducting circuit technology.
-Unique to our hardware is the use of resonators as the core of our quantum computing resource.
-These elements provide an efficient means of encoding quantum information in superpositions of microwave photons, which unlocks powerful error correction capability.

-Measurement-based feedback and real-time classical calculations are key features of our control paradigm.
-We’ve integrated this functionality into our advanced Quantum Intermediate Representation (QIR) profile, which enables users to unlock new classes of quantum applications.

-Tightly couple your classical and quantum calculations to craft efficient and fast hybrid algorithms.
-Implement control logic with mathematical expressions based on measurement results in real-time.

-Run on our systems and discover something new.
+Please contact support@quantumcircuits.com for support and visit www.quantumcircuits.com for more information.

 - Job type: `Simulation`
 - Data Format: `microsoft.qir.v1`